NuGet/Home/proposed/2022/globalpackagereference.md

 <!-- Explain the proposal as if it were already implemented and you're teaching it to another person. -->
 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->
-We'll introduce a new MSBuild item group named `<GlobalPackageReference />` which will define packages that every project should reference but has default metadata to ensure that only package assets related to development purposes are used.
+We'll introduce a new MSBuild item group named `<GlobalPackageReference />` which will define packages that every project should reference but has default metadata to ensure that only package assets related to build purposes are used.

 **NOTE:** This functionality will only be enabled if a user has opt-ed into [Central Package Management (CPM)](https://docs.microsoft.com/nuget/consume-packages/central-package-management).